bvonodiripsa/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 Unlock newly announced AI features in **Microsoft SQL Server 2025** using **NVIDIA NIM Microservices** for accelerated AI inference on both Azure Cloud and Azure Local.

-This guide demonstrates efficient and secure integration of Microsoft SQL Server 2025 with **NVIDIA NeMo llama-3.2-nv-embedqa-1b-v2**, running in the cloud via Azure Container Apps and on-premises using Azure Local with Windows, WSL 2, and/or Ubuntu.
+This guide demonstrates efficient and secure integration of Microsoft SQL Server 2025 with **llama-nemotron-embed-1b-v2**, running in the cloud via Azure Container Apps and on-premises using Azure Local with Windows, WSL 2, and/or Ubuntu.

-The guide provides an enterprise-level architecture and a demo implementation leveraging the latest versions of Microsoft SQL Server and NVIDIA NeMo Text Embedding NIM.
+The guide provides an enterprise-level architecture and a demo implementation leveraging the latest versions of Microsoft SQL Server and Llama Nemotron Embed 2 model by NVIDIA.

 ---